mcibique/vue-testing-examples/README.md

 ## Time travelling and testing setTimeout

-There are several ways how to test `setTimeout` functions in your code.
-For all solutions, we are going to use LoginView component which displays some helpful links after 5s.
+There are several ways on how to test `setTimeout` functions in your code.
+For all of them, we are going to use the LoginView component which displays some helpful links after 5s.
 Please don't judge the UX, it's for demonstration purposes:

 ```js
 class LoginView extends Vue {